Battery Indicator [PC / Mobile] (v1.4)

 ![Battery Indicator [PC / Mobile] (v1.4)](https://booth.pximg.net/72c6640f-c164-4858-91e0-e7595abd5ba5/i/6093346/d6832596-fb84-4c74-bafb-b6eaedc749e2_base_resized.jpg)

-A little wobbly headset battery level indicator that interfaces with certain overlay programs to stealthily inform everyone around you that you are soon going to poof out of existence!
+A little wobbly headset battery level indicator that interfaces with VR overlay programs like OVR Toolkit and WayVR to stealthily inform everyone around you that you are soon going to poof out of existence!
 It also has AudioLink and can be stolen off your head by other users.
-Features - Prefabs for both PC and Android/Quest* - Grabbable and posable, with a VRCHeadChop component to keep it visible in first person. - You can check your battery by grabbing it off your head and pulling it down! - Option to display Average Tracker Battery or Lowest Battery instead of Headset Battery. - Can be set to appear only when your battery is low inside the Toggles menu.
+Features - Prefabs for both PC and Android/Quest* - Grabbable and posable, with a VRCHeadChop component to keep it visible in first person. - You can check your battery by grabbing it off your head and pulling it down! - Option to display Average Tracker Battery or Lowest Battery instead of Headset Battery, for those of you with wired headsets or full-body trackers. - Can be set to appear only when your battery is low inside the Toggles menu.
 The bar turns red at 25% and starts flashing at 5%. - Emissive level bar so you can see it in the dark, and a rim light and outline that pulse in worlds with AudioLink.
 (PC prefab) Avatars in the pictures are my personal avatar, my edit of Ukon Sode, and in the car one of my friends as a TF2 Sniper Taidum.

 Stats